Exw27/MyWeb/content/index.md

 layout: splash
 ---

-# 🌟 **Hi, I'm Your Name!** 🌟
+# 🌟 **Hi, I'm Exw!** 🌟

 Welcome to my corner of the internet!
-I'm a [Your Profession] who loves [a fun activity or interest].
+I'm a Computer scientist who loves tinkering with new technologies.
 This site is a blend of my work, my passions, and all the things that make me tick!

 ---